Uber Eats vs DoorDash Pay in 2026: The Short Answer

 Tax Tips for Delivery Drivers in 2026

-Both Uber Eats and DoorDash classify drivers as independent contractors (1099 workers).
-This means no taxes are withheld from your pay.
-Here’s what you need to know:
+Both Uber Eats and DoorDash treat drivers as independent contractors (1099 workers).
+That means nothing gets withheld from your pay.
+Here’s what you actually need on top of that:

 Track Every Mile

-The IRS mileage deduction is the single biggest tax break for delivery drivers.
-At $0.725/mile in 2026, if you drive 20,000 business miles per year, you can deduct $14,500 from your taxable income.
-Using a dedicated tracking app makes this automatic.
-Check out our guide to the best mileage tracking apps for 2026.
+The IRS mileage deduction is the biggest tax break delivery drivers have access to.
+At $0.725/mile in 2026, driving 20,000 business miles in a year means you can pull $14,500 off your taxable income.
+A dedicated tracking app handles this automatically.
+Our guide to the best mileage tracking apps for 2026 breaks down which ones are worth using.

 Save 25-30% of Every Payout

-A safe rule of thumb: set aside 25% of your gross earnings for taxes.
-This covers self-employment tax (15.3%) plus income tax.
-Any leftover is a nice bonus at tax time.
-Our tax savings formula guide walks you through exactly how much to save.
+A solid rule of thumb: stash 25% of your gross earnings for taxes.
+That covers self-employment tax (15.3%) plus income tax, with a little left over if you’ve done your deductions right.
+Our tax savings formula guide shows you exactly how to calculate it.

 Quarterly Estimated Tax Payments